Connectedness of the set of central Lyapunov exponents: Ergodic Measure Approximated by Periodic Ones

-By Lemma 2.5, there is periodic point $q$ in the homoclinic class with weak Lyapunov exponents along the central direction $E^c_1$.
+By Lemma \ref{generic3}, there is a periodic point $q$ in the homoclinic class with weak Lyapunov exponents along the central direction $E^c_1$.
 We note that by the assumption $\textrm{index}(q)=\textrm{index}(p)=s+1$ and so $q\sim p$.
 Now, using Gourmelon's perturbation lemma \cite{ga}, which allows us to perturb the derivative controlling the invariant manifolds, we can produce a periodic point $q^\prime$ of index $s$ such that $W^s(p)\cap W^u(q^\prime)\neq\emptyset$.
 Again, by the Lyapunov stability, $q^\prime\in H(p,f)$.
-This is contradiction. \end{proof} Now, we follow the approach suggested in \cite{gikn} to provide sufficient conditions for the existence of desired ergodic invariant measure as a limit of periodic ones. \begin{definition} a periodic orbit $X$ is a $(\gamma,\chi)$-good approximation of a periodic orbit $Y$ if the following holds \begin{itemize} \item for a subset $\Gamma$ of $X$ and a projection $\rho:\Gamma\to Y$,
+This is contradiction. \end{proof}